 * If multisite is set up to create blogs by domain name and using directory structures, the images are already local on the server, and you can use an Auto Featured Image plugin that makes a featured image out of the first local image it finds.**

 Top / Featured Image: Started with a CC0 image of puzzle pieces found on Pixabay.
 I use the majic wand in photoshop to select the interiors, and then Edit -> Special -> Paste into to insert various pictures in the pieces.
 Top left is my own CC licensed photo of a cactus , top right and bottom left ore CC licensed logos for WordPress and RSS, bottom right is a screen shot of the WordPress editing interface.
 I then selected the space around the pieces, and deleted the white.
 In the bottom layer I use the Photoshop Filter -> Render -> Clouds to make clouds.

-The post "The Puzzle: Shoving That Featured Image Inside Your RSS Feed" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2016/02/featured-image-inside-rss-feed/) on February 15, 2016.
+The post "The Puzzle: Shoving That Featured Image Inside Your RSS Feed" was originally scraped from the bottom of the pickel barrel at CogDogBlog (https://cogdogblog.com/2016/02/featured-image-inside-rss-feed/) on February 15, 2016.